hoch/WAAX/readme.md

 The goal of this project is 1) to facilitate experiments and iterations of web-based audio programming and 2) to hide audio-specific chores from web developers who are not familiar with audio programming.

-The facade of API is strongly inspired by [THREE.js][2] and [ChucK][3]: Three.js is one of WebGL JavaScript libraries being used most for web-based 3D graphics.
+The facade of API is strongly inspired by [THREE.js][2] and [ChucK][3]: Three.js is one of WebGL JavaScript libraries widely being used for web-based 3D graphics.
 ChucK is an experimental audio programming language being actively developed and used by computer music communities such as [PLOrk][4](Princeton Laptop Orchestra) and [SLOrk][5](Stanford Laptop Orchestra).

 As this library is in early stages of development, it currently demonstrates minimum set of features, however, it will embrace more elements as it grows: ready-made instruments, comprehensive timebase system (in conjunction with Web MIDI API), and musical interconnection between multiple Chrome clients.